sigsum/sigsum/doc/proposals/2021-11-ssh-signature-format.md

 ### Tree heads

 Tree heads are signed by Logs and Witnesses.
-Tree heads are verified verified by Verifiers, Witnesses and Monitors.
+Tree heads are verified verified by End-users, Witnesses and Monitors.

 	u64 timestamp;
 	u64 tree_size;